Weser Uplands

 Major Trails And Attractions

 The Weser Cycle Route, one of Germany's most popular long-distance cycling paths, follows the river through the entire park with dedicated infrastructure.
 Hameln's medieval old town, with its Weser Renaissance architecture and Pied Piper tradition, is the park's primary cultural destination.
-The ruined Polle Castle and Corvey Abbey (UNESCO World Heritage site) provide historical anchors along the route.
-The Weser Hills Way (Weserbergland-Weg) hiking trail traverses the forested ridges parallel to the river.
+The ruined Polle Castle and Corvey Abbey (UNESCO World Heritage Site, inscribed 2014) provide historical anchors along the route.
+[1] The Weser Hills Way (Weserbergland-Weg) hiking trail traverses the forested ridges parallel to the river.
 River excursions by boat offer relaxing perspectives on the valley landscape.
-The Hämelschenburg, considered the finest Weser Renaissance castle, combines architectural splendor with managed parkland in a scenic river-valley setting.
+The Hämelschenburg, a renowned example of Weser Renaissance architecture, combines architectural splendor with managed parkland in a scenic river-valley setting.

 Visitor Facilities And Travel